MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineLisSwitch.md

 # Set-CsOnlineLisSwitch

 ## SYNOPSIS
-Creates a Location Information Server (LIS) switch, creates an association between a switch and a location (creating a new location if that location doesn't exist), or modifies an existing switch and its associated location.
+Creates a Location Information Server (LIS) switch, creates an association between a switch and a location, or modifies an existing switch and its associated location.
 The association between a switch and location is used in an Enhanced 9-1-1 (E9-1-1) Enterprise Voice implementation to notify an emergency services operator of the caller's location.

 ## SYNTAX